 All of our Faith Formation leaders have had a background check.

 All of our rooms have one adult leader.

-Faith Formation is over close to when worship is over.
+Children in Kindergarten through Fifth grade begin the morning in with you in worship and leave for Godly Play after the children's time message.
+Children meet their leaders in the back of the sanctuary and are taken to their rooms.
+Godly Play is over close to when worship is over.
 Please pick your children up from their room, but kindly wait outside until your child’s leader dismisses them to avoid disruptions.

 For the safety of all our children, if you would like to visit your child’s room please arrange this ahead of time.

 If you have questions, comments, or concerns please contact the Chair of FFFM, Terry Rosenberry.

 Our Nursery is available during our 10:00 a.m. service.

 Our Godly Play program is for children, Kindergarten through fifth grade, to participate in Montessori-style worship.
 Children have an innate sense of the presence of God.
 The Godly Play approach helps them explore their faith through story, gain religious language, and enhance their spiritual experience through wonder and play.